putrinahampun/final-project-scAI5/README.md

 - Upload your image.
 - For 'Single Egg' image, the model will output the prediction results as soon as the image is uploaded.
 - For 'Multiple Egg in EggTray' image, you must first input the 'row' and 'column' values of the egg image to help the model perform the 'blocking automate' process.
 After that, the model will return the prediction result.
-- blocking automate is used to separate each egg image from the eggtray image, so the model can classify the eggs.
+- Blocking automate is used to separate each egg image from the eggtray image, so the model can classify the eggs.

 ## Supporting Documents
 ### Presentation Deck